-The spring 2025 IDI WIP Seminar will continue the tradition established by the Microbial Communities and Host Defense and Microbial Biology program directors to offer professional development awards for presenters (i.e., financial support awards).
-The IDI WIP professional development awards can be used toward travel/registration costs to attend and present at a research conference.
-Presenters can be anyone in the lab, including PIs and technicians, but only graduate student and postdoc presenters will be eligible for awards.
+The spring 2026 IDI WIP seminar will continue the established WIP award program by the Microbial Communities and Host Defense and Microbial Biology program directors to to incorporate professional development/research support awards for presenters).
+The IDI WIP professional development/research support awards can be used toward travel/registration costs to attend and present at a research conference or other similar activities.
+Presenters can be anyone in the lab, including PIs and technicians, but only graduate students and postdoctoral presenters will be eligible for awards.
 Awards will be based on the following criteria:

-- Must be a graduate student or postdoc
+- Must be a graduate student or hold a postdoctoral appointment

 - Present as part of the IDI WIP